luc-ass/homebridge-evohome/README.md

 # Notes

-It seems to be vitally important to set the right system time, especially on raspi!
+- It seems to be vitally important to set the right system time, especially on raspi!
+- Updating from < 0.5.1 to > 0.6.0 will actually create new devices and put them into the standard room of your home.
+They just need to be moved back to their rooms.